-</SpecificityCadherin>
+</Plugin> '''

-Entries of the type $\langle \text{Energy Type1="Medium" Type2="CadExpLevel1">0</Energy> have$ $the same meaning as in "regular" contact energy.
-Specificity parameters specification <math>k{mn}$ are enclosed between tags $\langle \text{SpecificityCadherin} \rangle$ and $\langle \text{SpecificityCadherin} \rangle$.
-The names NCadO and Ncad1 are arbitrary.
-However the matrix k{mn} will be ordered according to lexiographic order of Cadherin names.
+Entries of the type <Energy Type1="Medium" Type2="CadExpLevel1">0</Energy> have the same meaning as in "regular" contact energy.
+Specificity parameters specification k{mn} are enclosed between tags <SpecificityCadherin> and <SpecificityCadherin>.
+The names NCad0 and Ncad1 are arbitrary.
+However the matrix k{mn} will be ordered according to lexographic order of Cadherin names.
 For that reason we recommend that you name cadherins in such a way that makes it easy what the order will be.
-As in the example above using NameNumber (e.g., NCadO, NCad1) makes it easy to figure out what the order will be (NCadO will get index 0 and NCad1 will get index 1).
+As in the example above using NameNumber (e.g. NCad0, NCad1) makes it easy to figure out what the order will be (NCad0 will get index 0 and NCad1 will get index 1).
 This is important because cadherins will be set in Python and if you won't keep track of the ordering of the specificity you might wrongly assign cadherins in Python and get unexpected results.
 In the example the order of cadherins is clear based on the definition of cadherin specificity parameters.

-9.2.18 MolecularContact
+IX.2.15.
+MolecularContact